RyanDanielWalker/NewMarioWebsite/README.md

 * HTML
 * CSS
 ## Description
-This website allows users to view all of the things that make my late cat, Mario, great.
+This website allows users to view all of the things that made my late cat, Mario, great.
 ## Known Bugs
 Still, I never knew Mario to have any bugs.
 ## License